sedihglow/mother_nature_entertainment/README.md

 ---- Important Update ----
+Just say GO TO JAMES or try GO TO HELL or i try COME TO ME/JAMES.
+Its been working.
+We need to clear them out of computers.
+These dumb gods keep fucking with food apps, prices, etc. Grassa on 23rd wasnt on doordash again and the one downtown was just because me and keri went to the one downtown.
+I dont know why these fake ass gods based everything on references on my life which is the stupidest thing ever.
+Literally these gods have the personality and intelligence of a 1 month old 2k years ago.
+Its pathetic God of God of God of the original Christianity bitch ass pet diety.
+Yahway of the Yahway of the Yahway crone sister wanna be bitch.🚡🚡🚡🚡

 People got fucked last night timeline wise, feb 9/10, We should hook eachother up on signal and start group chats about whats been going down.
 The timelines got fucked 2 times that i know about, really bad yesterday. :/ We in timeline 1 (OG one i know of)